You should capitalize only when there is a good reason for doing so. Otherwise, capitalization can creep into lots of areas where it has no place.

 One situation where this often happens is in the context of common abbreviations and acronyms.

-We might think that, because capital letters are used in an acronym, we should also use capital letters when the term is written out in full.
+You might think that, because capital letters are used in an acronym, you should also use capital letters when the term is written out in full.

 This is usually not the case, unless the term is a proper noun.
 (See Proper Nouns.)